skb1129/react-native-change-icon/README.md

 		Use the Icons
 	</h3>
 	<p align="center">
-		You can now use your icons and switch between them within react native 🎉
+		You can now use your icons and switch between them within React Native 🎉
 	</p>
 </p>